 - working alongside the business change function and data protection officer of an international retailer in the FTSE 250 during a 12 month secondment, including advising on all aspects of GDPR, ePrivacy and cyber security compliance including data protection governance structures, creation of data taxonomies, processing and system inventories, data subject access rights, marketing preference statements, re-permissioning, privacy notices, digital advertising practices and documentary compliance including production of policies, registers and DPIAs, LIAs and other templated tools;

 - advising on a broad range of legal compliance issues in relation to Pottermore, the digital home of the Harry Potter books, including compliance with e-commerce, service provision, consumer rights (including distance selling), accessibility, data protection and advertising and promotion rules and best practice;

 negotiating on behalf of a major consumer brand in relation to an internet advertising and social media competition services contract with a major online music platform, producing social media competition template terms and providing training on risks arising from social media marketing; and

 - advising retailers on the legal issues arising from international data sharing, data enrichment, social media customer audiences and targeting, banking rewards, employee monitoring, data protection liability ring-fencing, Brexit planning, Covid-19, breach reporting, use of CCTV footage, biometric access controls, proximity marketing, in-store heatmapping, cookie compliance and trader incentivisation.

 Sherif delivers in-house legal briefings and participates in industry panels and speaking events.
 He is a member of the Society for Computers & Law.

 Sherif trained with a US law firm in London between 2007 and 2009.
-He moved to boutique publishing and digital media specialists Laurence Kaye Solicitors in 2010 before joining Shoosmiths in 2013.
+He moved to a publishing and digital media boutique in 2010 before joining Shoosmiths in 2013.